-The MTA has not completed the process of evaluating the impact of GASB Statement No. 80, Blending Requirements for Certain Component Units- An Amendment of GASB Statement No. 14.
+The MTA has not completed the process of evaluating the impact of GASB Statement No. 80, Blending Requirements for Certain Component Units-An Amendment of GASB Statement No. 14.
 The objective of GASB Statement No. 80 is to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
-This Statement amends the blending requirements established in paragraph 53 of Statement No. 14, The Financial statement presentation of component units for the financial statement presentation of component units of all state and local governments.
+This Statement amends the blending requirements established in paragraph 53 of Statement No. 14, The Financial Reporting Entity, as amended.
+This Statement amends the blending requirements for the financial statement presentation of component units of all state and local governments.
 The additional criterion requires blending of a component unit incorporated as a not-for-profit corporation in which the primary government is the sole corporate member.
 The additional criterion does not apply to component units included in the financial reporting entity pursuant to the provisions of Statement No. 39, Determining Whether Certain Organizations Are Component Units.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2016.

 The MTA has not completed the process of evaluating the impact of GASB Statement No. 81, Irrevocable Split-Interest Agreements.
 The objective of GASB Statement No. 81 is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
 Split-interest agreements are a type of giving agreement used by donors to provide resources to two or more beneficiaries, including governments.
 Split-interest agreements can be created through trusts-or other legally enforceable agreements with characteristics that are equivalent to split-interest agreements-in which a donor transfers resources to an intermediary to hold and administer for the benefit of a government and at least one other beneficiary.
-Examples of these types of agreement requires that a government that receives resources pursuant to an irrevocable split-interest agreement.
-Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreement.
-Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements.
-Furthermore, this Statement requires that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
-This Statement requires that a government the resources become applicable to the reporting period.
+Examples of these types of agreements include charitable lead trusts, charitable remainder trusts, and life-interests in real estate.
+This Statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement recognize assets, liabilities, and deferred inflows of resources at the inception of the agreement.
+Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
+This Statement requires that a government recognize revenue when the resources become applicable to the reporting period.
 The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2016.